 Christmas Pho with two kinds of dumplings

-Today we have a very special, Christmassy recipe from @tinastausendschoen: A Christmas Pho with two kinds of dumplings from the Vitavit® Premium pressure cooker.
+Today, @tinastausendschoen is sharing a very special festive recipe: Christmas Pho with two kinds of dumplings from the Vitavit® Premium Pressure Cooker.

-The Vitavit® Premium is sustainably manufactured in Germany, saving you time, protecting the environment and your wallet, and preserving the best of the ingredients.
-It reduces cooking time by up to 70% compared to a conventional saucepan, resulting in energy savings of up to 50%.
-Thanks to this pressure cooker, you no longer have to wait four hours for pho; you can have the traditional broth ready in just 30 minutes.
+The Vitavit® Premium is sustainably made in Germany and saves time, protects the environment and your wallet, and preserves the best of the ingredients.
+It reduces cooking time by up to 70% compared with a conventional Cooking Pot, resulting in energy savings of up to 50%.
+Thanks to the Pressure Cooker, you no longer have to wait 4 hours for the pho, but have the traditional broth ready in 30 minutes.

 45 min